pilm-bioinformatics/pilmbc103-remote-storage-and-computing/content/remote/cluster/_index.en.md

 ```

 {{% notice info %}}
-Notice how the computer names has change to something like `nodeXXX`
+Notice how the computer names has changed to something like `nodeXXX`
 {{% /notice %}}